-As of the full-year 2002 MEPS deliveries, the Census Bureau began using an updated coding scheme for both industry and occupation.
+As of the Full Year 2002 MEPS deliveries, the Census Bureau began using an updated coding scheme for both industry and occupation.
 Therefore, the industry and occupation variables for pre-2002 files are not comparable to those for 2002 and later files.
-For 2002 and later Jobs files, both the pre-2002 and updated crosswalks of detailed-to-condensed Census industry and occupation codes are available on the MEPS Web site.
+See the 2002 Jobs File (HC-063) for crosswalks of the 2002 (new) and 1990 (old) detailed-to-condensed Census industry and occupation codes.

-This 2004 Jobs file does not include any weights necessary to extrapolate this data to the U.S. population.
-To make person-level estimates, link to any of the 2004 MEPS files and use the person-level weight for the appropriate panel.
+This 2005 Jobs file does not include any weights necessary to extrapolate this data to the U.S. population.
+To make person-level estimates, link to any of the 2005 MEPS files and use the person-level weight for the appropriate panel.
 The link should be made through the variable DUPERSID.
-Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the full-year 2004 person-level files are included in the 2004 Jobs file.
+Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the 2005 Full-Year Person-Level file are included in the 2005 Jobs file.

-3.1 Codebook Structure
+2.1 Codebook Structure

-For each variable on the 2004 Jobs file, an unweighted frequency is provided in both a pdf (H83cb.pdf) and asp (H83cb.asp) codebook file.
+For each variable on the 2005 Jobs file, an unweighted frequency is provided in both a PDF (H91cb.pdf) and HTML (H91cb.htm) codebook file.

-3.2 Reserved Codes
+2.2 Reserved Codes